|

 The India Loan Against Property market has also seen

-the emergence of hybrid loan products and refinancing options designed to offer
+the emergence of hybrid loan products and refinancing options that offer

-borrowers more flexibility and convenience.
+borrowers greater flexibility and convenience.
 Hybrid loan products combine

 access to immediate funds.
 This hybrid model has gained popularity among

-borrowers who need working capital and require the ability to access funds as
+borrowers who need working capital and want the ability to access funds on demand, rather than receiving a lump-sum upfront.
+In addition

-to hybrid products, refinancing of existing LAPs has become increasingly
+to hybrid products, refinancing existing LAPs has become increasingly

-common, with many borrowers opting to refinance their loans to secure better
+common, with many borrowers opting to refinance to secure better

 terms, lower interest rates, or higher loan amounts.
 Lenders have responded to